Private Collections and Articles for Internal Users

 • Public collections are viewable by everyone who visits your knowledge base site.
 In other words, all categories and articles contained within a public collection can be viewed by anyone with access to your Docs site or Beacon.

 • Private collections are viewable only by authenticated Help Scout Users on your team.
 Content contained within a private collection is never shown to your customers in Docs or Beacon.
-Note that all Help Scout users are able to view & edit private collections.
+Note that all Help Scout users are able to view private collections, and any user with the Docs: Edit articles and categories permission can edit them.

 Accessing a Private Collection